rshn1994/Enterprise_Data_Science/README.md

 ## Objective

 * To understand and learn the best practices of data science and translate them to develop a protoype for COVID analysis
-* To plot the confiremd cases, doubling rate and doubling time for all countries
+* To plot the confirmed cases, doubling rate and doubling time for all countries
-* To implement to a dynamic COVID-19 dashboard using (CRISP-DM) industry standard
+* To implement a dynamic COVID-19 dashboard using (CRISP-DM) industry standard
 * To implement a SIR Model to generate COVID infection statistics

 In order to implement the dynamic dashboard, we need to understand the following: